China calls in U.S. diplomat over South China Sea

 In all, six parties have rival claims to the waters, which were a central issue at an acrimonious ASEAN regional summit last month that ended with its members failing to agree on a concluding statement for the first time in 45 years.

 The United States has stressed it is neutral in the long-running maritime dispute, despite offering to help boost the Philippines' decrepit military forces.
-It says freedom of navigation is its main concern about a waterway that carries $5 trillion in trade annually -- half the world's shipping tonnage.
+It says freedom of navigation is its main concern about a waterway that carries $5 trillion in trade -- half the world's shipping tonnage.
+(Reporting by Ben Blanchard; Editing by Jeremy Laurence)